sajeetharan/SajeeWeb/blog/2018/01/2018-01-02-build-web-applications-with-angular-5-using-visual-studio-code/index.md

 ---
-title: "Build Web Applications With Angular 5 Using Visual Studio Code"
+title: Build Web Applications With Angular 5 Using Visual Studio Code
-utcDate: "2018-01-02"
+Date: '2018-01-02'
 categories:
-  - "developer"
+  - developer
 tags:
-  - "angular"
+  - angular
-  - "angular2"
+  - angular2
-  - "angularcli"
+  - angularcli
-  - "typescript"
+  - typescript
-  - "visual-studio"
+  - visual-studio
-  - "vscode"
+  - vscode
-  - "webdevelopment"
+  - webdevelopment
+utcDate: '2025-04-24T09:52:37.480Z'
 ---

 My first post for the year 2018 and i wanted to write something about a technology in which i have vast experience and passionate about.
 This blog will be very useful for those who want to start with angular for developing web applications.In this blog i am going to set up Angular 5 app using Visual Studio Code.
 I will be using Angular CLI for our sample application.
 The following are the steps needed to create your first angular application using angular5.